Groves Hospital’s Diagnostic Imaging services are provided on inpatient, outpatient, and emergency basis.

 General Radiography, commonly referred to as x-ray, is a diagnostic tool used to create images of the body’s internal structures.
 These images are used to detect abnormalities in bones, lungs and other internal organs.

-Groves Hospital is n Ontario Breast Screening Program (OBSP) site.
+Groves Hospital is an Ontario Breast Screening Program (OBSP) site.
 The OBSP is a comprehensive organized breast cancer screening program.
-Its mission is to reduce mortality from breast cancer by delivering high quality breast screening to Ontario women between the ages of 50 and 74.
+Its mission is to reduce mortality from breast cancer by delivering high-quality breast screening to Ontario women between the ages of 50 and 74.
 Service is provided through dedicated breast screening centres, affiliate sites in hospitals and independent health facilities, as well as a mobile coach in northern Ontario.